ArviFoxy/jxap/README.md

 The architecture separates the plugin logic (Python) from the real-time audio engine (C++).

 1. **Plugin Definition (Python)**: You define a plugin by creating a class that inherits from jxap.Plugin and implements init and process methods.
 The DSP logic is written using JAX for array manipulation and flax NNX for state management.
-2. **Exporting (Python to MLIR)**: A Python script (export.py) uses jax.export to trace the JAX functions and convert them into MLIR in the StableHLO dialect.
+2. **Exporting (Python to MLIR)**: The Python code uses `jax.export` to trace the JAX functions and convert them into MLIR (StableHLO dialect).
 This, along with metadata, is packaged into a .jxap file (a zip archive).
-3. **Loading and Compilation (C++)**: The C++ runtime loads the .jxap file and uses an MLIR pipeline to refine the dynamic shapes into static ones suitable for real-time processing.
+3. **Loading and Compilation (C++)**: The C++ runtime loads the .jxap file and once graph parameters (sample rate, buffer size, etc.) are known runs an MLIR pipeline to do some optimization (refining dynamic shapes into static, constant folding).
-4. **Execution (C++ and PJRT)**: The refined MLIR is compiled into native machine code using the XLA PJRT (Plugin-based Runtime) C API, creating a high-performance, JIT-compiled version of the plugin.
+4. **Execution (C++ and PJRT)**: The refined MLIR is compiled into native machine code using the XLA PJRT runtime, creating a high-performance, JIT-compiled version of the plugin.
 5. **Audio I/O (C++)**: A C++ host (jxap\_pipewire\_run) connects to the system's audio server (e.g., PipeWire) to handle real-time audio I/O, feeding buffers to the compiled PJRT executable.

 ## **Example: A Simple Phaser Plugin**